emilyreese/connaissance/about.md

 permalink: /about/
 ---

 I like speaking French better than I did yesterday.
-This is a collection of the French words I learn anew per day.
+This is a collection of the French words I learn anew!
+Sources include conversation, Twitter, textbooks, and novels.